JoyAnneW/LesMeubles-backend/README.md

 # Les Meubles Backend

 Inventory for the ecommerce platform is managed in Strapi headless CMS and queried via the GraphQL API.
-Images uploaded to Strapi are automatically optimized in Cloudinary.
+Cloudinary is integrated into this project via the cloudinary provider package.
+Images uploaded to Strapi are optimized by and retrieved from Cloudinary.

 ## Getting Started